ckaestne/modernpassing/src/5d-moving.md

 **Changing starts: Turning back.**
 While learning longer patterns, it is good idea to change the start when the first beats of the pattern work well, but the group rarely gets to later beats to practice them.
 The best way to change the start is to go *backward* in the pattern by one segment.
 This way, everybody can learn the new segment and then gets to a point that they already know (whereas turning forward, everybody gets to more unknown parts of the pattern and never practices previous parts again until getting around).

-When it is not obvious how to turn back, look at the role changes in the notation and track back.
-For example, the first row of the rotating feed pattern above indicates that the passer in role A will have role B next.
-Conversely that means that the passer in role B now will have role A when turning back.
-Thus to turn back, find your current role at the end of one line to find the corresponding *previous* role at the beginning of that line (in this case, whoever previously started with role A now starts with role C, who started with role B now starts with role A, and who started with role C now starts with role B).
-When everybody has identified their role, simply move to the corresponding starting positions.
+For most walking patterns, it is obvious how to turn back.
+However, when not obvious, this step-by-step process always works:
+Look at role changes in the notation.
+Identify which role gets relabeled *to* your current role, that's the role in the previous start -- for example, in the rotating feed above, the passer with role A has role C in the previous start (because C turns into A).
+When everybody has identified their role, simply move to the starting positions for each role.
 For teaching more complicated patterns, after turning back, the passer who previously held a role can typically explain well what to do to the new passer in that role.